-United Way of Horry County (UWHC) will be transitioning from a Community Chest (investment) Model to the Collective Impact Framework (CIF), which will be implemented by the 2023 UWHC grant cycle (mid-year 2022).
+United Way of Horry County (UWHC) will be transitioning from a Community Chest (investment) Model to a new Community Impact Framework (CIF), which will be implemented by the 2023 UWHC grant cycle (mid-year 2022).
 The CIF will allow UWHC to identify the most pressing needs in Horry County and the partners to collaborate with to address them, while being be able to show the true impact we are all making in the community with donor dollars.

 We have created some Frequently Asked Questions to help our agencies and donors better understand our transition:

-The CIF is based upon the understanding that no single policy, government entity, or organization can tackle or solve deep-rooted social problems alone.
+The CIF will also allow us to incorporate more Collective Impact strategies.
+Collective Impact is based upon the understanding that no single policy, government entity, or organization can tackle or solve deep-rooted social problems alone.
 Moving beyond a partnership or collaboration, Collective Impact calls for a longstanding commitment between multiple organizations all working toward a common goal.

-There are five key elements to the CIF: (1) a common agenda, (2) a shared measurement system, (3) collaboration between a diverse set of partners and area experts to work on issues identified, (4) continuous communication, and (5) backbone support.
+There are five key elements to Collective Impact: (1) a common agenda, (2) a shared measurement system, (3) a coordinated plan of strategies and activities, (4) continuous communication, and (5) backbone support.